George Hirst: Last seasons before the First World War

 Yorkshire had one of their worst seasons to date in 1910, finishing eighth in the County Championship and attracting disapproval from critics.
 Hirst led the Yorkshire batting and bowling averages and was the third highest wicket-taker in the country.
 He scored 1,840 runs at 32.85 and took 164 wickets at 14.79.
 One of his best performances came at Lord's, where he scored an unbeaten century to guide Yorkshire to a win against Middlesex.
 Against Lancashire he took nine for 23, the best bowling figures of his career, clean-bowling eight of his victims as Lancashire were dismissed for 61.
 Yorkshire continued to struggle in 1911, but Hirst was successful against many of the leading counties, mainly as a bowler.
 However, he achieved some large scores; against Sussex, he hit the third double-century of his career and against Lancashire he scored 156 as well as taking six wickets for 83.
 In total, he scored 1,789 runs at 33.12 and took 137 wickets at 20.40.
 In 1912 Yorkshire regained the County Championship; Hirst's form that season was not as good as in previous years, but he batted well before poor weather and a knee injury interrupted his cricket.
 He hit one century and his performances with the ball were unspectacular.
 In all he scored 1,133 runs at an average of 25.75 and took 118 wickets at 17.37.
 Although both Australia and South Africa toured England, Hirst did not play any Tests and, for the first time since 1904, was not selected for the Players side in any of their matches.

 Hirst completed the 14th and final double of his career in 1913, leading the Yorkshire batting averages with 1,540 runs at an average of 35.81.
 His bowling was not as effective and he was no longer Yorkshire's main attacking bowler, as Alonzo Drake and Major Booth headed the averages.
 Hirst took 101 wickets at 20.13.
 During the following season, the last before the First World War, Hirst was further afflicted by injuries and missed some matches.
 He bowled far less frequently than in recent seasons and his 43 wickets, which cost 29.81, were his fewest since 1898; it was the first time since 1902 he failed to complete the double.
 His batting remained effective and he produced some good performances when his team were in difficult circumstances, although his two centuries were against the weaker bowling attacks of Northamptonshire and Somerset.
 He scored 1,670 runs at 41.75.
-In June, he was selected in a match to celebrate the hundredth anniversary of the current Lord's ground, playing for the Rest of England against the MCC side which had toured South Africa the previous winter.
+In June, he was selected in a match to celebrate the hundredth anniversary of the current Lord's ground, playing for the Rest of England against MCC's team which had toured South Africa the previous winter.
 The outbreak of war brought the season to an early close in August.